Kurumbera Fort: About the fort

 Built in 1438–1469 (written in Odia inscription) during the rule of Suryavamsa king of Odisha Gajapati Kapilendra Deva, it also has structures built during Aurangazeb's period by Mohammed Tahir (stone inscription).
 Despite being a protected monument under the ASI, there are no data available about this fort.
 In 1568, the Afghan Sultanate of Bengal and Bihar invaded Odisha which included the undivided Midnapore district of West Bengal.
 Later, Mughals occupied Odisha after defeating the Afghans of Bengal in the Battle of Tukaroi in 1575.
-They divided Odisha Subah into five Sarkars and this part was included in the Jalesar Sarkar.
-Although religiously motivated invasions by Mughal generals into Odisha happened from time to time, these became more frequent during the reign of Aurangzeb.
-Aurangzeb's forces plundered many temples of Odisha, including Midnapore.
-Aurangzeb also issued a fatwa to demolish the Jagannath temple.
-The Kurumbera fort and temple complex were attacked and converted to a mosque during the reign of Aurangzeb.
+They divided Odisha Subah into five Sarkars.

 Structures inside the fort

 The structure resembles the medieval architecture of Odisha, while also incorporating elements of later Mughal architecture.
 The fort contains a three-domed structure over a platform, along with a sacrificial altar.
 Although most parts of this fort and its structures are in ruins, the ASI has taken considerable effort to protect the structures from collapsing by using cement and lime mortar to shore up the external pillars.
 The pillars support a roof which is shaped as a flower.
 Circular pillars were used to the rear of the left-dome.
 This fort's architecture also shares great similarity with Raibania Fort, in the Balasore district of Odisha.

 An inscription about its usage is located directly behind the domed structure.